willdurand-edu/php-slides/src/extended/01_symfony2.md

 directory and is called either `config.yml`, `config.xml` or `config.php`
 depending on which format you prefer.

-Symfony2 is all about configuring everything, and you can do pretty much everything you want.
+Symfony is all about configuring everything, and you can do pretty much everything you want.
 That's why people agreed on some conventions, but then again, a convention is just **A** way to do things, not **THE** way to do them.